 For EPS, the activation request for an EPS bearer resource will be answered by the network by either an EPS dedicated bearer activation or EPS bearer modification request.
 The request must be accepted by the MT before the PDP context can be set in to established state.

+For 5GS, the command is used to request or delete the specified QoS flow.
+The request for a specific QoS flow will be answered by the network by a PDU session establishment accept message or a PDU session modification command message.
+The PDU session establishment accept message or a PDU session modification command message must be accepted by the MT before the QoS flow can be set to active state.

 If no <cid>s are specified the activation form of the command activates all defined non-emergency contexts.